 Examples of these system components and devices include:

-Potable Water Non-Potable Water Aerators Air conditioners Bath taps Car washes Bathroom faucets/sinks Centrally-installed misters, atomizers, air washers, and humidifier Drinking fountains Cilled-water return tanks Drinking water Cooling towers Electronic and manual faucets Decorative fountains Eyewash stations Evaporative Condensers Faucet flow restrictors Header Tanks Hot and cold water storage tanks Hot tubs/saunas Ice machines Mashine/utility waters Kitchen faucets/sinks Medical devices (such as CPAP machines, hydrotherapy equipment, bronchoscopes, heater-cooler units) Showerheads and hoses Non-steam aerosol-generating humidifiers Showers Pipes, valves, and fittings Water filters Pools Water heaters Rainwater storage tanks Water-hammer arrestors
+Potable Water Non-Potable Water Aerators Air conditioners Bath taps Car washes Bathroom faucets/sinks Centrally-installed misters, atomizers, air washers, and humidifier Drinking fountains Chilled-water return tanks Drinking water Cooling towers Electronic and manual faucets Decorative fountains Eyewash stations Evaporative Condensers Faucet flow restrictors Header Tanks Hot and cold water storage tanks Hot tubs/saunas Ice machines Machine/utility waters Kitchen faucets/sinks Medical devices (such as CPAP machines, hydrotherapy equipment, bronchoscopes, heater-cooler units) Showerheads and hoses Non-steam aerosol-generating humidifiers Showers Pipes, valves, and fittings Water filters Pools Water heaters Rainwater storage tanks Water-hammer arrestors

 Legionella Testing Regulation

 In June, 2017, the Centers for Medicare and Medicaid Services published a memorandum titled "Requirement to Reduce Legionella Risk in Healthcare Facility Water Systems to Prevent Cases and Outbreaks of Legionnaires’ Disease.”
 Healthcare facilities must now develop a water management program to identify areas where Legionella could grow and spread.
 A critical part of the program is monitoring the effectiveness of the plan.
 An easy way to monitor the effectiveness of the plan is to collect samples at pre-determined sampling points, and test for Legionella pneumophila.
 If the results are negative, the plan is working.

 The CMS policy memorandum applies to hospitals, critical access hospitals and long-term care facilities.
 However, it is also intended to provide general awareness for all healthcare organizations, as well as the maintenance staff of any large building.

 Legionella Testing at MEL

 Maine Environmental Laboratory uses a reliable test method (IDEXX Legiolert) that is comparable to the traditional culture methods, but takes half the time.
 Confirmed results are available after only 7 days.

 Sampling is simple, requiring only certified sterile bottles provided by MEL.
-Samples do not need to be chilled on their way to the lab, eliminating the need for shipping coolers packed with ice, and the hold time is flexible, though 48 hours or less is preferred.
-Samples that will not reach the lab within 48 hours should be refrigerated.
+Samples do not need to be chilled on their way to the lab, eliminating the need for shipping coolers packed with ice.
+The hold time is 48 hours.

 How it Works